 The Company maintains a qualified 401(k) plan for all full-time employees, which permits tax-deferred employee contributions up to the greater of 75% of salary or the maximum allowed by law and provides for matching contributions by the Company.
 The Company matches 100% of employee contributions up to 4% of the employee's salary and 25% of the next 2% of the employee's salary.
-The Company incurred annual expenses of \$227,000 in both 2017 and 2016, respectively.
+The Company incurred annual expenses of \$248,000 and \$227,000 in 2018 and 2017, respectively.